How to set up a family office in Singapore

 Step 2 — Pick the tax-incentive scheme (concurrent)

 Three options.
-Pick based on AUM and structure flexibility.
+Pick based on AUM and structure flexibility — or run your numbers through the 13O/13U eligibility checker.

 SchemeMin AUMStructureLocal spend/yrInvestment pros